The plan of one-day trip from Kyoto

 Additionally, going to these other equally fascinating destinations outside Kyoto enables you to avoid the overwhelming crowds that the city experience.
 It is estimated that more than 50 million people visited the city in 2017.
 Walking among a big crowd can be stressful, so having an option to visit other parts of Japan can be beneficial when planning your trip here.

 Top 5 picks Day trip destinations from Kyoto

 As mentioned earlier, the great advantage of being in Kyoto is that the city sits in the central region of Honshu island, which makes it easy to travel to other cities in all directions.
 Many of these popular cities lie quite close to Kyoto, making it possible to visit there in a single day.
 Here are five of our top picks for great day trip destinations that are reachable from Kyoto.

 The city of Nara once served as the capital of ancient Japan, long before Tokyo and Kyoto.
 The city still attracts many tourists, but it is slightly less crowded than the neighboring Kyoto.
 Nara Park is one of the oldest parks in Japan, and it consists of many famous landmarks including the great Todai-ji and Nara National Museum.
+In this park, there is a lot of wild deer and you can feed them.
+They are very accustomed to humans.
 The latter is the home of the annual exhibition of Syoso-in treasures during autumn, showcasing select artifacts from roughly 9,000 items that are said to be stored inside Syoso-in.

 A train ride to Nara Station from Kyoto Station takes about one hour.